choojun/choojun.github.io/wsl_hdfs_basic.md

 ~~~
 $ hdfs dfs -chmod 664 shakespeare.txt
 ~~~
 > 664 is an octal representation of the flags to set for the permission triple.
-The above statement  changes the permissions to -rw-rw-r--
+The above statement  changes the permissions to -rw-rw-r--.
-> 6 is 110, which means read and write, but not execute
+> 6 is 110, which means read and write, but not execute.
-> 7 is 111, which means complete permissions
+> 7 is 111, which means complete permissions.
-> 4 is 100, which means read-only
+> 4 is 100, which means read-only.

 ## F2.
 Exercise 2
 1. To view the contents of your current directory